cncoulter/podcasts.camcoulter.com/ReadMe.md

 ## To do (for future versions)

+* Add Atom feed for individual people/contributors
+* Update blog posts from lorem to legit
 * Add featured images for pages/posts
-* Add Atom feed for individual people/contributors
 * Add JSON-LD metadata
+* Add alternate stylesheets?